 The sensor outside range alarm event occurs when one of the E-BAM sensors is reading outside of its designated limit.
 Each sensor, along with its upper and lower range limits, is shown in Table 5-5.
-The Stop column indicates whether or not the error will cause the E-BAM to stop sampling.
+The Stop column indicates if the error will cause the E-BAM to stop sampling.